CaringCactus/turbo-mod/README.md

 If you want the bot to also remove comments made on your moderated subreddit alongside post submissions you would need to repeat the same procedures in this guide (except creating a new reddit account, use the same credentials) to host the same code (with a few minor edits in main.py) separaetly on a second heroku account you make.

-The only edits needed to make the code scan for comments instead of posts is to change the main `for` loop in `main.py`: `for comment in reddit.subreddit(mod_sub).stream.comments(skip_existing=True):` and change the variable name `submission` to the name `comment` for lines 25, 40, 41.
+The only edits needed to make the code scan for comments instead of posts is to change the main `for` loop in `main.py` to `for comment in reddit.subreddit(mod_sub).stream.comments(skip_existing=True):` and change the variable name `submission` to the name `comment` for lines 25, 40, 41.

 # Setup